How to Void a Check

 What to Do If You Don’t Have Checks

-Nowadays, people depend on a mixture of mobile wallets, payment apps, debit cards, direct deposit and autopay to handle their finances, rendering checks useless for many.
+Nowadays, people depend on a mixture of mobile wallets, payment apps, debit cards, direct deposit and electronic bill payments to handle their finances, rendering checks useless for many.
 As such, there are people out there with bank accounts who simply do not have a checkbook.

-So what happens if you don’t have checks and you need to void one?
+So what happens if you don’t have a checkbook but need a voided check?
 You have a few options:

 - You can request a starter check.
 If your bank charges for checks or will take a week or more to send them, you can see if your local branch can print you a starter check to void.
 They should be able to print this in-house for a much faster turnaround.
 These are also called counter checks, and they sometimes may be offered for a fee.

 - You can get a deposit slip.
-The point of voiding a check for direct deposits or autopay is to give an institution a verifiable copy of your account and routing numbers.
-A deposit slip contains this same information, and most banks offer these to members.
+The point of voiding a check for direct deposits or autopay is to give an institution a verifiable copy of your routing and account numbers.
+A deposit slip contains the same information as a voided check, and most banks offer these to members.

 - You can request other documentation.
 If all else fails and you’re in a hurry to provide someone with your account number and routing number on something official from your bank or credit union, request other documentation, like a note on your bank’s letterhead.
 This may suffice when setting up direct deposit or ACH information.

 - You can set up details online.
-Voiding a check isn’t the only way to get set up with a new account.
+Voided checks aren’t the only way to get set up with a new account.
 Many utility companies and other recipients of your monthly payments don’t request voided checks when you sign up online.
-Some will make inconsequential withdrawals (and almost immediately return the funds) just to verify that you’ve set up the bank account correctly, so make sure your checking account is adequately funded before trying this out to avoid overdraft fees.
+Some will make inconsequential withdrawals (and almost immediately return the funds) just to verify that you’ve set up the account correctly to pay bills online, so make sure your checking account is adequately funded before trying this out to avoid overdraft fees.

 Why You Might Be Asked to Void a Check